tl-its-umich-edu/caliper-event-analysis/src/simulate/README.md

 4. To run the build download the file `pod-batch.yaml`(name can be anything) from the GitHub Repo and run it as

         `oc create -f pod-batch.yaml`
-   This will create a Pod running the simulator application. checkout the run [here](https://openshift.dsc.umich.edu:8443/console/project/simulator-dev/browse/pods).
-Go to the logs to check the output of pods
+   This will create a Pod running the simulator application. checkout the run [here](https://openshift.dsc.umich.edu:8443/console/project/simulator-dev/browse/pods), go to the logs  to check the output of pods.
+   From command line `oc logs pod/<pod-name>` or pull the entire logs to file using `oc logs pod/<pod-name> >logs.txt`

 ###### Notes

 1. Sample properties file `config.yml` and `logging.yml` is placed in the `config` directory.
-2. logs are emitted to the stdout,file.
-The default logs is at the `/log`
+2. logs are emitted to the stdout.